steveicarus/iverilog/vvp/README.txt

 Procedural access to the memory references the memory as single array of words, with the base address==0, and the last address the size (in words) of the memory -1.
-It is up to the compiler to convert Verilog index sets to a cannonical address.
+It is up to the compiler to convert Verilog index sets to a canonical address.
 The multi-dimensional index set is available for VPI use.

 Structural read access is implemented in terms of address and data ports.
-The addresses applied to the address port are expected to be in cannonical form.
+The addresses applied to the address port are expected to be in canonical form.

-A read port is a functor that takes a single input, the read address, and outputs the word value at the given (cannonical) address.
+A read port is a functor that takes a single input, the read address, and outputs the word value at the given (canonical) address.

 	<label> .mem/port <memid>, <address> ;

 <label> identifies the vector of output functors, to allow connections
 to the data output.  <memid> is the label of the memory.

-Any address inputchange, or any change in the addressed memory contents, is immediately propagated to the port output.
+Any address input change, or any change in the addressed memory contents, is immediately propagated to the port output.

 A write port is a superset of a read port.
 It is a 4-input functor